Flashing a Nerves Raspberry image from SD Card to eMMC

 Now we're ready to install our firmware to the eMMC.

-There are two possible approaches:
+There are three possible approaches:

 1. Use MIX_TARGET=rpi4 mix burn.
 This will allow you to flash the image directly on the mounted disk.